thindil/nimalyzer/doc/index.rst

 Constants
 ---------

-Each rule has available following constants to use in its code:
+Each rule has available the following constants to use in its code:

 * `showForCheck` - Boolean value, set by the configuration's option `ruleShowForCheck`.